jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

         tdm-32
         tdm-64
     5) Cygwin compiler now detected correctly
-    6) Built with MSYS2 mingw64 GCC 10.3 using the latest MSYS 2 release (okay I update it at least once a week).
+    6) 64bit built with MSYS2 mingw64 GCC 10.3 using the latest MSYS 2 release (okay I update it at least once a week).
+    7) 32bit built with MingGW-64 installer using "GCC 8.1.0 , i686, posix threading, dwarf exception hading and 0 build revision" configuration.
-    7) Installer code is not a separate repo, but a directory in the C::B source tree.
+    8) Installer code is not a separate repo, but a directory in the C::B GitHub source repo tree.
-    8) Massive NSIS changes (Including updating parts to the new NSIS 3 way of working)
+    9) Massive NSIS changes (Including updating parts to the new NSIS 3 way of working)
-    9) Inno Setup installer created and tested
+    10) Inno Setup installer created and tested
-    10) Graphics changes included in the installers (I am not a graphical arteist if you get it!)
+    11) Graphics changes included in the installers (I am not a graphical arteist if you get it!)
-    11) Installer script files support 32 and 64 bit in the one script now
+    12) Installer script files support both 32 and 64 bit in the one script file.
-    11) Can build the installer(s) from a batch file now
+    13) Can build the installer(s) from a batch file now
+    14) On Windows initial install auto detect GDB installation and configure it for use.

 SOURCE:
 =======